 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Jesus' words in John 15:13 have been acted on in different ways by different people.
 He said, "Greater love has no man than this, that he lay down his for his friend."
 Some have lived out these words in self-sacrificing service to others.
 Some have actually given their own lives so that the lives of others might be spared.

 In the recent past, this literal "laying down" of one's life has been part of the story of an Orthodox monastic saint, Mother Maria Skobtsova.
 She was imprisoned in the Ravensbruck concentration camp during World War II, having for years helped Jewish people and others escape arrest by the Nazis.
-Though her health quickly deteriorated in the camp, she was able to inspire other inmates with her unwaveringly certain, and even cheerful, faith in God.
-Survivors remember that she kept many from complete despair.
+Though her health quickly deteriorated in the camp, she was able to inspire other inmates with her unwaveringly certain and even cheerful faith in God.
+Survivors remember that she kept many other prisoners from complete despair.